shamrockbotics/shamrockbotics.github.io/Scouting/docs/GoogleSheets.md

 There are a couple of extra features on the match data section like counting the number of matches which is the funtion (```=IF(D16=0,,COUNT(D16) + C15 )```) that keeps track of how many matches were played by checking if a space is empty, if it's not count one and add it to the previous number of matches.

+A useful feature with the Robot sheet is hiding certian cells if the scouter feels they are not needed.
+Simply click on the entire column at the top, right click, and select hide column.

 ![MatchStatisticsSection](../resources/images/GoogleSheetImages/MatchStatisticsSection.png)

 The third and final part of the Robot sheet is the match statistics section.
 This section can be used to view certian robot statistics and provide predictions as to what future scores may look like.